elarb/F1-Manager/README.md

 ## License
 MIT License

-Copyright (c) 2016 Ellias Ait Larb, David van Happel, Wouter van Lil, Tim Pelser
+Copyright (c) 2016 Ellias Ait Larbi, David van Happel, Wouter van Lil, Tim Pelser

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal